How to Start a Call Center? Steps of Processes, Tips & Tools

 1. Decide How Many Employees You Require

-Number of employees you require hire depends on the anticipated call volume, type of calls (inbound or outbound), and your operating hours.
+The number of employees you require to hire depends on the anticipated call volume, the type of calls (inbound or outbound), and your operating hours.
 Estimate staffing needs using benchmarking on the industry, and call volume probabilities.

-You need to carefully hire the right nuber of emplyees to scale up your business.
-But, if you hiire too many employees, you have to face the labour unnecessary costs.
+You need to carefully hire the right number of employees to scale up your business.
+But, if you hire too many employees, you have to face labor unnecessary costs.
 If you hire very few employees and you will be understaffed and may miss your targets.

 Consider getting a balanced mix of trainees and experienced agents.
 Your experienced workers can guide your trainees on tasks in order to keep your business running efficiently.